Captain Toad: Treasure Tracker: Gameplay

 Collectibles are hidden in each level, and once a level is beat it can be completed with special conditions, such as completing the level without taking damage.
 When a Toad Amiibo is scanned the player is put into a random level and tasked with finding a hidden pixel art of Toad.
 In the Nintendo Switch port, the hide-and-seek pixel Toad challenges do not require a Toad Amiibo to play.
 The re-release for the Nintendo Switch in included co-op multiplayer; the second player controls a pointer that can interact with enemies and toss turnips.
 Additional Amiibo released featuring Super Mario Odyssey characters were also released and compatible with the Nintendo Switch version that unlock four bonus levels based on locations found within Odyssey.
 The levels can be unlocked by scanning the Amiibo or are made available after completing the game.
 18 additional levels were also released the following year as paid downloadable content (DLC).
 With the removal of the Wii U GamePad the Nintendo Switch still retained some of its features when being used portably; if the player is playing Treasure Tracker while docked, a cursor will appear on the screen that the player controls using motion controls.

 Plot

 The game opens with Captain Toad and Toadette ascending a tower together to claim a star.
 The villainous giant crow Wingo appears and steals the star, taking Toadette along with him when she grabs hold of it.
 The player guides Captain Toad as he tracks Wingo down to his lair and rescues Toadette.
 Each following chapter sees one of the two captured, and the player controls the other Toad on their way to save them.
-In the final scene of the game, they defeat Wingo, and the introduction to Super Mario 3D World plays out, and Captain Toad is seen following a falling star into the glass pipe.
+In the final scene of the game, they defeat Wingo, and the introduction to Super Mario 3D World plays out, and Captain Toad is seen following a falling green star into the glass pipe.
 For the Switch/3DS versions, the final scene shows Captain Toad following the Odyssey.